 Conductor Length Effects Upon Over-Voltage Protection From Lightning Conditions

 Dairyland products are commonly used in cathodically protected systems to provide over-voltage protection due to lightning.
 Dairyland decouplers and over-voltage protectors are excellent choices for this application, and they carry third party certifications for high levels of lightning current, ensuring their capabilities.
-However, an often overlooked factor during installation of over-voltage protection products is the impact that proximity of the device relative to the isolation joint or other structure being protected.
+However, an often-overlooked factor during installation of over-voltage protection products is the impact of conductor lengths used to connect the device to the protected structure.
 Paying close attention to the installation method can have a direct impact on the end result of providing adequate lightning protection.

 Evaluating Conductor Inductance

-When lightning current flows in a conductor, the inherent inductance of the conductor develops a large voltage, which appears between the two connection points.
-If this voltage is in excess of the insulation or coating strength, arcing will occur.
-As a result, when any product is used to provide over-voltage protection due to lightning between two points (e.g. such as across an isolation joint) it is extremely important to recognize the detrimental effect regarding the length of the conductors used to connect the protective device.
-In order to achieve maximum performance, it is critical to keep the conductors as short as possible.
+Due to the inherent inductance of a conductor, when lightning flows through it, a large voltage may develop between the connection points: The longer the conductor, the greater the inductance and the greater the voltage developed across the conductor.
+If this voltage exceeds the insulation or coating strength, arcing will occur.
+As a result, when any product is used to provide over-voltage protection from lightning (e.g. such as across an isolation joint) it is extremely important to recognize the detrimental effect of long conductors used to connect the protective device.
+To achieve maximum performance, it is critical to keep the conductors as short as possible.
 Consider the following formula:

 V (total) = V (device) + V (conductors)